Trump says Senate unlikely to approve wall funds; shutdown looms

 But funding for other agencies, including the Department of Homeland Security, the Justice Department and the Agriculture Department, was set to expire at midnight on Friday.

-If the House measure is put to a vote in the Senate, Democrats have pledged to deny it passage.
-It remained unclear what would happen if the House measure fails there.

-A partial government shutdown could begin, with affected agencies limiting staff to those deemed “essential” to public safety.
+A partial government shutdown could begin with affected agencies limiting staff to those deemed “essential” to public safety.
 Such critical workers, including U.S. border agents, and nonessential employees would not get paid until the dispute ends.
 National parks also would close unless the government declares them essential.

-Alternatively, lawmakers could seek a solution that Trump finds acceptable, although it was unclear what that would be.
+More than half of the 1,700 people who work for the executive office of the president also would be furloughed.

 Trump had planned to leave Washington on Friday for a holiday stay at his Florida resort but the standoff made his plans uncertain.